Understanding inverse propensity weighting

 A challenge with most real-life data-sets is that treatments are not randomly assigned.
 This produces a bias in the data-set, causing the predicted uplifts to also be biased.
 One approach to resolve this, as mentioned in the intro, is to use inverse propensity weighting (IPW).

-This all sounds nice, but can we get a grasp on what’s happening?
-And what does the model predict?
+Thus IPW sounds like a good plan, but can we get a grasp on what’s happening?
+And what does the model actually predict?
 Let’s continue with an artificial data-set, and model both the naive approach (without IPW) and the improvement with IPW.
 For the latter, we’ll also have to create the propensity model.

 The goal is to show how modeling techniques behave under the effect of biased data.
 We create a data-set of which we know the ground truths, allowing us to verify the results.
 I’ll use one single feature